ysaikai/ysaikai.github.io/about.md

 - Bachelor of Economics (Honours), The Australian National University, Australia, 2014
 - Bachelor of AgriCommerce, Massey University, New Zealand, 2013

 I am competent in software design and coding.
-I like Python but also feel comfortable with others (e.g. R, Julia and C#).
+I like Python but also feel comfortable with others (e.g. R, Julia, and C#).
+Recently, for app development, I have been learning Swift.
 Aside from software engineering, I trained in economics, machine learning, and statistics at graduate levels, and mathematics at an undergraduate level.

 <br />